-Just a week and three doses of an experimental drug have vastly improved the health of a young child who previously was close to death.
+Just a week and three doses of an experimental drug has vastly improved the condition of a young child who previously was close to death.

 After striking a deal with the Food and Drug Administration, pharmaceutical company Chimerix agreed to provide its drug brincidofovir to 7-year-old Josh Hardy, reports CNN.
 The drug is used to treat the adenovirus, which often attacks people with weakened immune systems.